Fecal microbiota transplant

-Fecal microbiota transplant (FMT), also known as a stool transplant, is the process of transferring fecal bacteria and other microbes from a healthy individual into another individual.
+Fecal microbiota transplant (FMT), also known as a stool transplant, is the process of transferring fecal bacteria and other microbes from a healthy individual into an unhealthy individual.
 FMT is an effective treatment for Clostridioides difficile infection (CDI).
 For recurrent CDI, FMT is more effective than vancomycin alone, and may improve the outcome after the first index infection.

-Side effects may include a risk of infections, therefore the donor should be screened.
-FMT involves restoration of the colonic microflora by introducing healthy bacterial flora through infusion of stool via colonoscopy, enema, orogastric tube, or by mouth in the form of a capsule containing feces from a healthy donor, which in some cases is freeze-dried.
+Side effects include a risk of infections; therefore, donors should be screened for pathogens.

-With CDI becoming more common, FMT is gaining increasing prominence, with some experts calling for it to become the first-line therapy for CDI.
+With CDI becoming more common, FMT is gaining prominence.
+Some experts call for it to become the first-line therapy for CDI.
 FMT has been used experimentally to treat other gastrointestinal diseases, including colitis, constipation, irritable bowel syndrome, and neurological conditions, such as multiple sclerosis and Parkinson's.
-In the United States, human feces has been regulated as an experimental drug since 2013.
+In the United States, human feces have been regulated as an experimental drug since 2013.
 In the United Kingdom, FMT regulation is under the remit of the Medicines and Healthcare products Regulatory Agency.

 Medical uses

 Clostridioides difficile infection

 Fecal microbiota transplant is approximately 85–90% effective in people with CDI for whom antibiotics have not worked or in whom the disease recurs following antibiotics.
-Most people with CDI recover with one FMT treatment.
+Most patients recover with a single FMT treatment.

-A 2009 study found that fecal microbiota transplant was an effective and simple procedure that was more cost-effective than continued antibiotic administration and reduced the incidence of antibiotic resistance.
+A 2009 study found that FMT was an effective and simple procedure that was more cost-effective than continued antibiotic administration and reduced the incidence of antibiotic resistance.

-Once considered to be a "last resort therapy" by some medical professionals, due to its unusual nature and invasiveness compared with antibiotics, perceived potential risk of infection transmission, and lack of Medicare coverage for donor stool, position statements by specialists in infectious diseases and other societies have been moving toward acceptance of FMT as a standard therapy for relapsing CDI and also Medicare coverage in the United States.
+Once considered to be a "last-resort therapy" by some medical professionals, due to its unusual nature and invasiveness compared with antibiotics, perceived potential risk of infection transmission, and lack of Medicare coverage for donor stool, position statements by specialists in infectious diseases and other societies have moved toward acceptance as a standard therapy for relapsing CDI and toward US Medicare.

 It has been recommended that endoscopic FMT be elevated to first-line treatment for people with deterioration and severe relapsing C. difficile infection.

+In November 2022, FMT (Biomictra) was approved for medical use in Australia, and fecal microbiota, live (Rebyota) was approved for medical use in the United States.

-Fecal microbiota, live (Rebyota) was approved for medical use in the United States in November 2022.
+Fecal microbiota spores, live (Vowst) was approved for medical use in the United States in April 2023.
+It is the first fecal microbiota product that is taken by mouth.